-- Medical history to look at symptoms and whether other family members have this condition (as it can be genetic). - Physical exam to see what physical symptoms, if any, are happening. - ECG (electrocardiogram) this looks at the electrical activity of the heart and whether arrhythmias (abnormal heart rhythms) are happening.
-A 'signal -averaged ECG' might be used to look for particular electrical signals that are common to ARVC.
+- Medical history to look at symptoms and whether other family members have this condition (as it can be genetic). - Physical exam to check for any physical symptoms. - ECG (electrocardiogram) this looks at the electrical activity of the heart, recording the passage of electrical signals through the heart and whether arrhythmias (abnormal heart rhythms) are happening.
+A 'signal-averaged ECG' might be used to look for particular electrical signals that are common to ACM.
 An ECG might also be done during exercise. - Echo (echocardiogram) this is a type of ultrasound scan, which uses sound waves to create echoes when they hit different parts of the body.
-This looks at the structure of the heart and how it is working. - Exercise tests these are tests done during exercise, such as on an exercise bike or a treadmill, to look at how the heart works during exertion (where it is under increased pressure to work) and measure oxygen consumption during exercise. - Holter monitoring this is when an ECG is recorded over a period of time (such as a few days), while carrying on with normal activities.
-The 'holter' is a ECG device which is worn on the waist or in a pocket which makes it possible to move and walk around. - Electrophysiology study (EPS) this test involves having a long tube called a catheter inserted into a blood vessel and fed up to the heart.
+This looks at the structure of the heart and how it is working. - Exercise ECG tests these are tests done during exercise, such as on an exercise bike or a treadmill, to look at how the heart works during exertion (where it is under increased pressure to work) and measure oxygen consumption during exercise. - Holter monitoring this is when an ECG is recorded over a period of time (such as a few days), while carrying on with normal activities.
+The 'holter' is a ECG device which is worn on the waist or in a pocket which makes it possible to move and walk around.
+It can record any abnormal rhythms that may occur. - Electrophysiology study (EPS) this test involves having a fine catheter inserted into a blood vessel at the top of the leg and fed up to the heart.
 Electrical signals are sent through the catheter to the heart which makes it beat at different rates, which is recorded.
 This can be used to find where in the heart arrhythmias are starting (and can be used to identify treatment options). - Implantable loop recorder this is a small device, implanted under the skin, that records the electrical activity of the heart to identify any arrhythmias.
-Implantable loop recorders can be in place for up to a couple of years, if this is helpful. - MRI (magnetic resonance imaging) scan this scan produces high quality images and is used to look at the structure of the heart and blood flows through it. - Radionuclide test and CT test this involves having a radioactive dye (called a contrast dye) injected into a blood vessel.
+Implantable loop recorders can be in place for up to a couple of years, if this is required. - MRI (magnetic resonance imaging) scan this scan produces high quality images and is used to look at the structure and function of the heart. - Radionuclide test and CT test this involves having a radioactive dye (called a contrast dye) injected into a blood vessel.
 A CT scan, which uses x-rays, is done to produce images of the heart.
 The dye helps to see the structure of the heart and how blood flows around it.